badoo/RIBs/android/tutorials/tutorial1/README.md

 ### Inputs and Outputs

 RIBs can also have `Inputs` / `Outputs`.
-These represent the way we can communicate with then, and they are always defined as part of the public API.
+These represent the way we can communicate with them, and they are always defined as part of the public API.

 We'll see this in practical examples, but for now, the only things that matter, is that:
 - if a RIB has `Input`, then it also has a dependency of `ObservableSource<Input>`